Florin12er/Go-Chat-App/README.md

 2. Open your web browser and navigate to `http://localhost:8080` (or whatever port you specified in the `.env` file).
 3. Start chatting with the AI in the provided interface.

+If you want to just try out the app the here is a live demo: [LIVE](https://go-chat-app-h3ix.onrender.com)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.